gyorilab/protmapper/README.md

                         on the protein.
   output                Path to the output file to be generated.
 Each line of
                         the output file corresponds to a line in the input file.
-Each linerepresents a mapped site produced by Protmapper.
+Each line represents a mapped site produced by Protmapper.

 optional arguments: